- Do your best to protect your restaurant workers' health, welfare, and safety

 How can you minimize loss for your restaurant business in such circumstances?
 If you see that everything comes to a lockdown in your area and it’s a matter of days, you can take the following steps:

 Reduce your menu to minimize purchases and rationally use products you already have in stock.
 Build the new menu around the food that travels well and is often ordered for delivery.
+You can do it in delivery POS.

 Launch your own online order taking platform or use your social media accounts for taking orders to deliver your food without the help of third-party delivery services that most probably will be overloaded.